 The user adds permission to a file using the “+” symbol and denies permission using the “–” symbol, along with one or more of the following letters.

 It grants read and write access to the file FILE1.TXT, which is accessible to both groups and others.

 Ans.
-Shell is a user program or it’s environment provided for user interaction.
+Shell is a user program or it’s the environment provided for user interaction.
 It is a command language interpreter that executes the commands read from the standard input device like a keyboard or from a file.

-Shell is not part of system kernel but uses the system kernel to execute programs and create files.
+Shell is not part of the system kernel but uses the system kernel to execute programs and create files.

 Ans.
 Serial ports are identified as /dev/ttyS0 to /dev/ttyS7.

 These are the names equivalent to COM1 to COM8 in Windows.